google/vim-maktaba/README.md

 In the `vroom/` directory you'll find literate test files that walk you through maktaba features in depth. `vroom/main.vroom` is a good place to start.

+In the `examples/` directory you can find an example maktaba plugin to give you a feel for how maktaba plugins look.

 In the `doc/` directory you'll find helpfiles for maktaba.
 These are also available via `:help maktaba` if maktaba has been installed and helptags have been generated.
 The help files document the maktaba API in its entirety.